 PHIL: How is this dashboard different from a typical product dashboard?

 DAVID: Our UVP3 dashboard focuses on how we assess that we deliver value versus our competition instead of focusing on in-life performance metrics like revenue or subscribers.
-It is all about how our product proposition stacks up so that we can deliver value to our customers, which then ultimately translates into more customers that helps drive other metrics.
+It is all about how our product proposition stacks up so that we can deliver value to our customers, which then ultimately translates into more customers that help drive other metrics.

 PHIL: Why do you use UVP3?

-DAVID: UVP3 provides us with a powerful tool that helps us align with and underpin our product strategy at GBG, supporting our Vision, Objectives and Strategy.
+DAVID: UVP3 provides us with a powerful tool that helps us align with and underpin our product strategy at GBG, supporting our Vision, Objectives, and Strategy.
 At its heart, it gives us a clear and consistent approach to measure and manage how we provide stand-out value to our customers.
 It builds on fundamentals that every Product person should be doing and gives us a clear picture of our differentiation.

 PHIL: Any final comments?